jtimmer89/jtimmer89.github.io/about.md

   I am currently in Dev Bootcamp.
 I am learning HTML, CSS, Javascript, and Ruby on Rails among other technologies.
 I made this website to host blog posts that I will be writing throughout my DBC experience.
 </div>

-{% include image.html url="/assets/images/profilepic.gif" width="20%" %}
+{% include image.html url="/assets/images/profilepic.gif" width="20%" description="Professor Small Pine" %}

 You can reach me at 406.599.3209 or joe.timmer89@gmail.com.